MrGodfatheer/digital-library-index/README.md

 # eLIBi

-eLIBI stands for digital-library-index
+eLIBI stands for digital-library-index.

-Basic and simple digital library indexing program
+It's a basic and simple digital library indexing program programmed in C lang.

-Electronic library management and books' details retrieval system programmed in C
+Functions as an electronic library management and books' details retrieval system .